Market Your Music Lessons on YouTube

 This is not about music lessons.

-This is about changing kids lives.
+This is about changing kids’ lives.

 Better Than Music

 I interviewed two boys last summer at my summer camp after they attended an Imagine Dragons concert.
 They shared their thoughts on the show as we recorded live on Facebook.
 The video went viral within my community.
 It performed better than all of my other videos of kids playing music.
 This was a little insight in how to market music lessons on YouTube.

 WHY?
 Kids playing music catches the eye.
-But kids talking and sharing their perspective resonates on another level.
+But kids talking and sharing their perspectives resonates on another level.
 Everyone is intrigued by a child’s take on the world.
 A kids perspective is always refreshing and honest.
 If the sound of the 6 o’clock news is on mute, you’re more likely to unmute it for a 10-year-old kid being interviewed than a 40-year-old being interviewed.

 The Big Takeaway